-- You can use pebbles and small rocks for those who are in a pinch.
-Many choose to use ball bearings because of the uniform size and weight, making it great for accuracy.
+- You can use pebbles and small rocks when you’re in a pinch.
+Many choose to use ball bearings because of their uniform size and weight, making them great for accuracy.

 - You’ll need to secure the elastic material to the “Y” of your slingshot.
 You can use dental floss, twine, or electrical tape.

-With those 5 materials, you can put your slingshot together, test it, adjust it accordingly, and customize it to how you want it to be.
+With these 5 materials, you can put your slingshot together, test it, adjust it accordingly, and customize it to how you want it to be.

 You might get the chance to fish if you find yourself close to a body of water.
 A fishing pole might seem like a crazy thing to have in your EDC kit, so we’re going to opt for a fishing net made entirely of paracord instead!
 If you want to learn the specifics of how to make one, we suggest watching the video above for the exact steps.

-We'll also take this time to say that having paracord on you is the most useful thing — you can create other things with the humble paracord.
+We’ll also take this time to say that having paracord on you is the most useful thing—you can create other survival projects with this humble rope.
 Stock up on it!

-Bug out vehicles are a must for any prepper, but it can get a bit expensive, especially if you're planning to get a new one.
+Bug out vehicles are a must for any prepper, but they can get a bit expensive, especially if you’re planning to get a new one.
 One solution?
-DIY-ing your existing vehicle to make it more bug out appropriate.
+DIY-ing your existing vehicle to make it more appropriate for bugging out.

-We want to be prepped when we move out to head to our bug out location, and space might be an issue with your BOV; you might not have enough.
+You want to be prepped when you head out to your bug out location, and space might be an issue with your BOV; you might not have enough.
 One way to address that problem is to attach a roof rack.